dalager/GitHookedCommits2AzureQueue/README.md

 ## Known issues

+### GitUI

-On windows with `gitui` the global hook is not called.
+On windows with `gitui` (https://github.com/extrawurst/gitui) the global hook is not called due to som issue with rust and hook path resolution/environment.
+I think.
+This means that as of now gitui cannot be used.
+Issue #2.

+### JSON Validation

+The json is not validated before posting to the queue.
+So the commit message might contain unwelcome characters that might break xml or json.
+Should be fixed.
+Issue #1